 The law of demand states that as the price decreases, the quantity demanded increases, but does not say by how much.
 Demand elasticity is the change in quantity demanded per change in a demand determinant.
 Although there are several demand determinants, such as consumer preferences, the main determinant with which demand elasticity is measured is the change in price.
 Businesses are particularly interested in price elasticity, since it measures by how much total revenue changes with the price.
 A higher or lower price may result in more or less revenue depending on the elasticity of demand for a particular product.
 Demand elasticity can also determine how much a product or service is taxed, since a higher tax rate will result in higher revenue if the demand is inelastic or lower revenue if demand is elastic.

-The price elasticity of demand is equal to the percentage change in quantity demanded divided by the percentage change in price.
+The price elasticity of demand = the percentage change in quantity demanded divided by the percentage change in price.

-If a large change in price results in little change in the quantity demanded, then demand is considered inelastic.
-If a small change in price results in large changes in the quantity demanded, then demand is considered elastic.
-If the price change percentage is equal, though opposite, to the percentage change in quantity, then the product is said to have unit elasticity.
+If a large change in price results in little change in the quantity demanded, then demand is inelastic.
+If a small change in price results in large changes in the quantity demanded, then demand is elastic.
+If the price change percentage is equal, though opposite, to the percentage change in quantity, then demand for the product is said to have unit elasticity.

 |If demand elasticity||< 1||then demand is||inelastic|